Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_azure_openai_and_snowflake/getting_started_with_azure_openai_and_snowflake.md

 ## Set Up AzureML Workspace
 Duration: 5

-Head over to your Azure ML workspace, go to the Compute blade and make sure you have a Compute Instance running (any of the standard instances will work for this quickstart).
+Head over to your AzureML workspace, go to the Compute blade and make sure you have a Compute Instance running (any of the standard instances will work for this quickstart).

 ![](assets/ci.png)